ros-industrial/ros_industrial_cmake_boilerplate/README.rst

 Configure Package
 -----------------
+Performs multiple operation so other packages may find a package

 If Namespace is provided but no targets it is assumed targets were installed and must be exported

 * One Value Args: